 The best audience segments we recommend to choose when retargeting are cart abandonments, contact form completions and users who visited several product or service pages on your website.
 This segment of users are more likely to lead to a conversion than people who have just visited one of your pages and bounced off the website.

 By changing ad designs on a regular basis you can keep your target audience engaged, keep your advertising message attractive and avoid banner blindness.

 Having a clear and concise call to action is a proven way to increase the performance of marketing campaigns.
 You want to make it obvious to users which action you want them to take and by designing a call-to-action that is appealing and users want to click is an essential part of designing ad creatives.

-Starting a retargeting campaign is easy, especially when you use the right tools.
+Starting is easy, especially when you use the right tools.
 The Fluid Ads platform has all the functionality you need to create, manage and monitor retargeting campaigns.
 The Geofencing Ads feature allows you to retarget in the physical world by creating geofences on maps where your target audience go.